 Section 8: Responsibilities of Members.
-Members shall attend regular meetings of the Committee.
-Failure to attend may result in removal from the Committee.
-Alternates will not be permitted.
+Members shall attend regular meetings of the Committee, either in person or via videoconference.
+Failure to attend at least 80% of the meetings may result in removal from the Committee.
+Alternates will not be permitted, with the exception of the student representatives as described in Section 4(c).
 In addition to regular attendance, it is a major responsibility of a member to lead or serve with subcommittees in special studies or to report and discuss information with the faculty, consultants, students, and laypersons.

 Section 9: Chair of the Committee on Medical Education.
-The Chair of the Committee shall be nominated by the Chair of the Faculty Council with the advice of the Dean.
-The appointment shall be made by the Faculty Council.
+The Chair of the Committee shall be appointed by the Chair of the Faculty Council with the advice of the Dean and other CME members.
 The Chair shall serve a 3-year term and may serve one additional consecutive 3-year term.
 A Chair shall not serve longer than six years, at the end of which time an interruption of at least two years shall occur before reappointment as Chair is possible.
 Should the Dean form an ad hoc Advisory Committee or any similar general planning and policy review body, it is recommended that the Chair of the CME be a member.
 In the absence of the Chair of the CME, a CME member designated by the Chair shall serve in his or her place.